azdavis/azdavis.net/posts/define-pl-01-en.md

 ## Introduction and motivation

-There are many programming languages that exist: C, C++, Java, JavaScript, Rust, Go, Python, Ruby, [Standard ML][sml], etc.
+There are many programming languages.
+Some have been around for years, some are relatively new.
+Some are general-purpose, some are more domain-specific.

-But how is it that we can say that these programming languages exist?
-Or, put another way, what defines a programming language?
+But what is a programming language?
+Or rather, what defines one?

 ### Definition by implementation

 One answer is that the definition of programming language is its implementation.

-Given some programming language $L$, an implementation of $L$ is a program, which takes as input the text of a program $p$ in the language $L$, and produces as output some result based on $p$.
+Given some programming language $L$, an implementation of $L$ is a program, which takes as input the text of a program $p$ in the language $L$, and either produces as output some result based on $p$, or rejects $p$ as invalid.

-But what if a programming language has not one, but multiple implementations?
+We could then say a program $p$ is a program in the programming language $L$ if the implementation of $L$ produces output for $p$, i.e. it does not reject $p$.

+However, a programming language may have multiple implementations.
+And though these implementations may strive for compatibility between one another, it sometimes happens that different implementations behave differently given the same program as input.

-Which one of these implementations is the one that defines the programming language?
-Must all other implementations copy the behavior of this "blessed" implementation, bugs and all?
+In such a case, which one of these implementations is _the_ one that defines the programming language?

 ### Definition by specification

 A fix for this problem is to write a specification for the programming language.
-This spec is a text document written in some human language, often English.
-Developers then use the spec as a reference when writing implementations of the language.
+Developers then use the specification as a reference when writing implementations of the language.

 Languages like C, C++, [Go][go-spec], and [JavaScript][js-spec] (technically ECMAScript) are specified in this way.